rizdaprasetya/mt-alt-doc/en/snap/integration-guide.md

 <!-- tabs:end -->

 ?>  You can customize the [transaction_details](https://snap-docs.midtrans.com/#json-objects) such as customer_details, item_details, and so on.
-It's recommended to add more details regarding transaction, so that these details can get added to the report.
+It is recommended to add more details regarding transaction, so that these details can get added to the report.
 This report can be viewed on the dashboard.
 For more details, refer to [Advanced Features](/en/snap/advanced-feature.md).

-### Sample Response
+#### Sample Response

 The API response for a successful API request is shown below.
 ```json